Nakşidil Sultan: Origins

-According to various scholars, she came from a family with origins in the Caucasus region.
+According to various scholars, she came from a family with origins in the Caucasus region (via the Black Sea slave trade).
 Fikret Saraçoğlu has found in the archives of the Topkapı Palace in Istanbul documents pertaining to her death and funeral.

 Others like Necdet Sakaoğlu and Ibrahim Pazan traced these origins further and claim she was actually a Georgian.
+By custom the consorts of the Ottoman sultans were by custom normally concubines of Christian origin, who came to the Ottoman Imperial harem via the Ottoman slave trade, and converted to Islam and given a slave name after their arrival.

 She was raised in the Ottoman palace and was given thoroughly Turkish Islamic education.

 Controversy over identity

-There is a fanciful legend that she was Aimée du Buc de Rivéry, who had gone missing at sea in 1788, and was a distant cousin-in-law of the former Empress Josephine, wife of Napoleon Bonaparte.
+There is a fanciful legend that Nakşidil was Aimée du Buc de Rivéry, who had gone missing at sea in 1788, and was a distant cousin-in-law of the former Empress Josephine, wife of Napoleon Bonaparte.
 According to this myth, Aimée du Buc de Rivéry was captured by Barbary pirates and sold as a harem concubine, but modern historian have debunked this.

-Several older myths, dating back even to the early 16th century, already purported connections between the French and the Ottoman monarchies.
-These have been found to be politically motivated fabrications, intended to justify alliances between the two (supposedly related) monarchies.
-The Aimée-Nakşidil tale shows several distinct parallels to these older tales.
-In times of monarchy, the stories about abducted French princesses weren't repudiated by French officials to maintain good relations with the Ottoman inventors of the tales.
-In later times this and similar harem tales have been used in France to perpetuate a view of Turkey, the Middle East and the Islam in general as mysterious and despotic in nature, despite more accurate accounts available.
+Several older myths, dating as far back as the early 16th century, claimed links between the French and Ottoman monarchies.
+These have turned out to be politically motivated fabrications designed to justify alliances between the two (supposedly related) monarchies.
+The Aimée-Nakşidil story has several clear parallels with these older stories.
+During the monarchy, stories of kidnapped French princesses weren't denied by French officials in order to maintain good relations with the Ottoman inventors of the stories.
+In later times, these and similar harem tales have been used in France to perpetuate a view of Turkey, the Middle East, and Islam in general as mysterious and despotic in nature, despite more accurate accounts.

 However, fifty years later, in 1867, when Sultan Abdulaziz, son of Mahmud, went to Paris to be entertained by Napoleon III, he was greeted with great enthusiasm by Napoleon, who told the press that their grandmothers were related.
 Another invented tradition concerning a French woman with royal connections in the Ottoman harem was being created to support the political aspirations of the rulers of the Ottoman Empire and France.
 As in other examples of invented traditions, this legend was loosely connected with a historical phenomenon.
 Initially this legend also emphasized the relationship between the two rulers, just as the earlier myth had done.